 New Milford is a tiny borough located in the state of Pennsylvania.
 With a population of 802 people and just one neighborhood, New Milford is the 884th largest community in Pennsylvania.
-New Milford has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in New Milford was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, New Milford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Milford are a mix of both white- and blue-collar jobs.
 Overall, New Milford is a borough of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in New Milford who work in office and administrative support (14.15%), food service (13.21%), and sales jobs (10.06%).

-The rate of college-level education in New Milford is quite a bit lower than the national average among all cities of 21.84%: just 11.02% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in New Milford with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.02% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in New Milford in 2022 was $37,649, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,596 for a family of four.
 However, New Milford contains both very wealthy and poor people as well.